 Lastly, locate the Advanced section and enable Compatibility Mode(recommended by the creator of the plugin):

-Once again, click Save All Settings, and then move on to the Browser Cache section and setup as follows:
+Once again, click Save All Settings, and then move on to the Browser Cache section and set up as follows: